Self-ensemble: Mitigating Confidence Mis-calibration for Large Language Models: Confidence Mis-calibration and

 \subsection{LLM Inference with \Algnameabbr{}}

-We propose \Algnameabbr{} to solve the confidence distortion problem on many-choice QA.
+We propose \Algnameabbr{} to address the confidence mis-calibration on many-choice QA.
 The intuition of \Algnameabbr{} is to divide a $K$-choice (many-choice) QA into multiple $m$-choice (few-choice) QA, where $m \!\ll\!
 K$.
 Then, it collects LLM's answer probability in each few-choice case, and estimates the expected probability of each choice for the final decision.
 Specifically, \Algnameabbr{} has three steps as follows:

 \paragraph{Step 1.} \!\!\!\!\!
 Given the $K$ choices $\mathcal{C} \!=\! \{ {op}_1, \cdots \!, {op}_K \}$, \Algnameabbr{} randomly splits them into $\lceil \frac{K}{m} \rceil$ groups with seed $s$, which is given by $\mathcal{G}_s(\mathcal{C}) = \{ {G}_1, \cdots, {G}_{\lceil \frac{K}{m} \rceil} \}$.
 Each group ${G}_i$ has $m$ choices, while the last group may have less than $m$ choices if $K\!\!\mod{m}\!\neq\!
 0 $.
 Different groups take random subsets of $\mathcal{C}$ without overlaps, i.e. ${G}_i \cap {G}_j = \varnothing$ for $i \neq j$, and ${G}_1 \cup \cdots \cup {G}_{\lceil \frac{K}{m} \rceil} = \mathcal{C}$.